oanguenot/webrtc-experiments/documentation/Access to devices.md

     });
 };
 ```

-More information on that API are described in the [Chapter 2: Choosing the devices](choosing%20the%20devices.md).

 Now, if you call the two previous functions described, such as in the following, you get the complete list and information.